Asian shares pulled higher by China, eyes on Fed, U.S. GDP

 The index has had a strong run lately as it clocked its second consecutive weekly rise on Friday and was on track for another month of gains.
 Since April 2020, the index has offered positive returns in all but three months.

-Japan's Nikkei (.N225) reversed early losses to be up 0.1% while Australia's benchmark share index (.AXJO) was off a touch with a public holiday in five of the country's eight states and territories.
+Japan’s Nikkei reversed early losses to be up 0.1% while Australia’s benchmark share index was off a touch with a public holiday in five of the country’s eight states and territories.

 Risk appetite was whetted by early April manufacturing activity indicators out last week, which pointed to a robust start to the second-quarter with data hitting record highs in the United States and signalling an end to Europe’s double dip recession.